developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ## Screen orientation
 ### AutoRotate
 Controls automatic rotation of screen orientation between portrait and landscape modes.
-When disabled, the orientation of the display will not change when the device is rotated.
+When disabled, the orientation of the display will not change when the device is rotated. **Note**: This tag is overridden by the LockOrientation tag setting (below).

 **Possible Values**: